moorepants/eng122/content/pages/syllabus.rst

 Classwork
    There will be a large number of in class computational exercises.
-These will be sometimes be graded for participation and sometimes for correctness.
+These will be graded for participation and/or correctness.
 You may have to finish the activities we started in class outside of class and submit with your homework that week.
 Homework
    Weekly homework will be assigned which will be due before class the following week.
-You will submit these through bicycle.ucdavis.edu.
-Midterm Project
-   You will have to complete a non-trivial modeling project as the first portion of the class project.
 Project
-   You will be assigned an individual design project that will be due just before the final exam start time.
-You will submit a report and give a 5 minute lightning talk during the scheduled exam period.
+   You will select a course project from a set of options provided by the instructors.
+Midway through you will turn in a midterm report detailing a model that you develop for your system.
+At the end of the course, you will submit a report and give a 5 minute lightning talk during the scheduled exam period detailing the modeling, analysis, and design aspects of your project.

 Canvas
 ======